tony-waters/tony-waters.github.io/_posts/2026-04-09-demo-spring-rest-app.md

 - Application Service Layer
 - REST Controller Layer

+I will summarise each of these briefly,, and point to where the important code and tests are.

 ## Domain / JPA Layer

 The main classes in this layer are: